Benefits rates and income/savings thresholds

-Upper capital limit is £16,000 (if pension credit, guarantee credit is being paid, there is no upper capital limit).
+Upper capital limit is £16,000 (if Pension credit guarantee is being paid, there is no upper capital limit).

-Lower capital limit if under the qualifying age for pension credit, guarantee credit is £6,000.
+Lower capital limit if under the qualifying age for Pension credit guarantee is £6,000.

-Lower capital limit if above the qualifying age for pension credit, guarantee credit, or permanently residing in a care home is £10,000.
+Lower capital limit if above the qualifying age for Pension credit guarantee or permanently residing in a care home is £10,000.

-For a person born on or before 5 July 1952 living alone, or living with other people who do not qualify for a winter payment £200 (one-off payment).
+This year, for a person born on or before 5 May 1953 and living in the UK throughout the week of 19 September 2016 (these dates change every year), living alone, or living with other people who do not qualify for a winter payment, £200 (one-off payment).

 £100 each (£200 in total) for a couple who both qualify.